balakreshnan/Samples2022/AzureDatabricks/tpchjoin.md

 - First lets set the service principal for Azure Databricks to access storage
 - Replace storagename with your storage account name
 - Get the service principal client id, secret, and tenant id for the below
+- Cluster size is DSv2 with 4 cores and 14GB ram with 3 nodes

 ```
 %scala